riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 ### Get the basics

 So far, we have learned the basics of fetching the data and getting a solution from the Openroute service.
 However, this static example neither allows us to interact with the map nor to obtain new solutions dynamically.
-The following section contains step-by-step instructions to deploy a full working demo with an interactive web frontend, just like [the live demo]().
+The following section contains step-by-step instructions to deploy a full working service with an interactive web frontend, just like [the live demo]().

 ### Deployment
-Below, you will find step-by-step instructions on how to deploy the complete demo.
+Below, you will find step-by-step instructions on how to deploy the complete service.

 1. Clone the reposotory.
 ```bash